 University of Surrey

-Stephen Goss is Professor of Composition and Director of Research for the Department of Music and Media at the University of Surrey, UK.
+Stephen Goss is Professor of Composition in the Department of Music and Media at the University of Surrey, UK.

 He teaches composition students at Undergraduate and Postgraduate levels.
 He supervises PhD research students in topics including 20th and 21st Century music, composition and performance.